 Other users who do not have any hardware which are controlled by DCC stationary decoder messages on the DCC track signal (or on the LocoNet cable's RailSync wires) may decide to prevent the command station from forwarding any LocoNet switch control messages to the DCC track signal (and RailSync wires) by enabling the command station's "Bushby bit".
-See the JMRI LocoNet Configure Command Station tool, or the Roster-based mechanism for Command Station OpSw settings.
+Use the JMRI LocoNet Configure Command Station tool, or the Roster-based mechanism for Command Station OpSw settings.

 One good way to avoid this problem is to prevent the Digitrax command station from receiving the LocoNet switch control messages.
 This can be done by using only devices which send and/or receive switch control messages via the LocoNet data bus, and to implement a standalone LocoNet for use by those devices.
 This standalone LocoNet can be separately connected to JMRI so that JMRI can access the command station, throttles, fast clock, and other resources via one LocoNet connection, and access signals and turnouts via another LocoNet connection.
 This requires a separate LocoNet adapter for each connection.
 See Standalone LocoNet® for background, ideas, and suggestions for implementing a standalone LocoNet.

 Turnout command rejection when